NaegleLab/ExonPTMapper/README.md

 To configure ExonPTMapper, need to indicate to the package where your data files will be located, as well as where the api is located.
 Open config.py and change the variables:
 1. 'api_dir': location where API is stored (not needed once it is pip installable)
 2. 'ps_data_dir': directory which contains or will contain the ProteomeScout data files
+2. 'source_data_dir': where data from various databases (like ensembl) is saved
-3. 'processed_data_dir': directory which will contain ensemble files and newly created data files
+3. 'processed_data_dir': directory which will contain processed created data files

 Config.py performs several roles:
 1. Loads ProteomeScoutAPI